The EXTREME Experience O&G Process Engineering Company

 Integrated system modules provide anhydrous or aqueous ammonia for upstream injection into a Selective Catalytic Reduction (SCR) unit for removal of NOx from flue gas.

-As a global process engineering company, IFS serves the needs of our O&G, Power Generation and Air Quality customers all over the world.
+As global process skid manufacturers, IFS serves the needs of our O&G, Power Generation and Air Quality customers all over the world.
 Our engineers and our rugged engineered-to-order, modular liquid-and-gas process units go to wherever our customers need us.
 This includes some of the most remote regions of the world, many with the most extreme climates.
 Read the story of our journey below.

 The following article by Mark Golombek was featured in BUSINESS IN FOCUS Magazine, September 2015.